Skip to content

 The Royal Botanic Garden Edinburgh

-This is one of the long-lived Scotland parks founded in 1670, and its main aim was to grow medicinal plants.
-At that time, it was a small garden, but today this major plant centre is divided into four branches across Scotland, each specialising in a different subject.
+This is one of the long-lived Scotland parks, founded in 1670.
+Its main aim was to grow medicinal plants.
+At that time, it was a small garden, but today, this major plant centre is divided into four branches across Scotland, each specialising in a different subject.

 The Royal Botanic Garden Edinburgh, second only to Oxford, has over 13,000 plant species worldwide.
 Administration buildings, science centres, and huge greenhouses are in the north and west parts of the garden.
 The botanic garden is not only a tourist destination but also an active centre in research, studying the characteristics of plants.